 premiums to keep the policy, cash value, and death benefit in place.

-We offer a free consultation to investors who feel they have
+We offer a free consultation to investors who

 been victimized with the sale of Variable Universal Life insurance policies,